 Treatment is provided in compliance with Finnish Current Care guidelines.
 However, the special nature of the patients’ problems often calls for the need to resort to individual solutions.
-The aim of the Niuvanniemi Hospital’s operations is to provide nationwide specialised forensic psychiatric treatment services in cooperation with the hospitals of regional hospital districts.
 The majority of patients suffer from schizophrenia.
-Patients also often suffer from violent behaviour and aggressiveness as well as substance abuse problems.
-Many of them have a history of treatment periods at psychiatric hospitals.
+Patients often suffer from violent behaviour and aggressiveness as well as substance abuse problems.
+Many of them have a history of treatment at other psychiatric hospitals.
 These are some of the factors that set special requirements for the treatment provided at Niuvanniemi Hospital, the treatment methods used and related research and development.

-Patient-centricity and multiprofessional teamwork form the starting points for treatment planning, implementation and evaluation.
+Patient-centricity and multiprofessional teamwork set the starting point for the planning of treatment, its implementation and evaluation.
 From the very beginning, patients participate in the treatment to the extent of their resources and abilities.
 When assessing the need for treatment, the patient is viewed holistically as a biopsychosocial entity.
-The patient information system’s assessment scales describing the patient’s condition and the treatment planning form designed by the Niuvanniemi Hospital enable comprehensive treatment planning, implementation and evaluation.
-Occasional patient surveys and the continuous patient feedback system provide valuable information on patient satisfaction regarding the treatment they receive, their experiences and assessment of factors beneficial to treatment; information which is important from the perspective of development of patient-oriented treatment.
-Treatment quality is also developed as required by the hospital’s quality control system.
+Patient surveys provide valuable information on patient satisfaction regarding the treatment they receive; this feedback forms the backbone of patient-oriented care as required by the hospital’s quality control system.